Introduction

 How Does Back Rolling Paint Ensure a Smoother Finish?

-- Elimination of Spray Patterns: Back rolling smooths out undesirable patterns or textures left by spraying, resulting in a consistent surface.
+- Elimination of Spray Patterns: Back rolling smooths out any undesirable patterns or textures left by spraying, resulting in a consistent surface.

 What Are the Common Mistakes to Avoid When Back Rolling Paint?